 Thranduil smiled slightly, but before he could respond, a higher voice from the porch before them caught both of their attentions.

-Thranduil took a couple steps forward, watching the dark-haired boy with interest.
+Thranduil took a couple steps forward, watching the dark-haired child with interest.
 He hadn't moved much after his small tumble, nor had he made a sound.
-But when Legolas helped him to sit up, he was surprised to see the smile had not left his face.
+But when Legolas helped him to sit up, the king was surprised to see the smile had not left his face.

 "I'm awl right!"
-Aragorn answered, causing his foster brothers to chuckle.
+Estel answered, causing his foster brothers to chuckle.
 Legolas smiled in return before he embraced him when the child wrapped his small arms tightly around his neck.

 "You will have to be more cautious, Estel," Elladan told him, ruffling the boy's dark hair when he released the prince.
 "I know you are excited to see Legolas, but we do not want you getting hurt."

 Elladan smiled as he in turn clasped their visitor's arms.
 "Not this time," he muttered with a pointed glance at the child.

-Legolas' smile broadened as he watched his friends, but then he glanced at Thranduil, who had a curious look in his eye.
-"I apologize," he said, setting his hand on Aragorn's shoulder.
-"Estel, I would like you to meet my father."
+Legolas' smile broadened as he watched his friends, but then he glanced at Thranduil, who still had a curious look in his eye.
+"I apologize," he said, setting his hand on Estel's shoulder.
+"Estel, I wish for you to meet my father."

-Thranduil stiffened slightly when Aragorn turned his gray eyes to him, but a small smile appeared on his face when Elladan and Elrohir approached him first. "'Tis good to see you, Thranduil."
+Thranduil stiffened slightly when Estel turned his gray eyes to him, but a small smile appeared on his fair face when Elladan and Elrohir approached him first. "'Tis good to see you, Thranduil."

 "Aye," Thranduil agreed, clasping the twins' arms in turn.
-He then turned his attention back to Aragorn when Legolas slowly led him forward.
-The boy appeared to be slightly intimidated as he looked up at his stern features.
+He then turned his attention back to Estel when Legolas slowly led him forward.
+The boy appeared to be slightly intimidated by him as he gazed up at his stern features.